Loading Events

 Landscape in Acrylics

 Acrylic paint is one of the most exciting and versatile mediums for creating art.
-In this course, suitable for improvers, students will explore a variety of techniques and methods of application through tutor demonstration and practice.
-Throughout the course, students will be encouraged to experiment and develop their own personal style of painting culminating in a final piece of artwork that draws on what they have learned.
+In this short course, suitable for improvers, students will explore techniques and methods of application through tutor demonstration and practice.
+We will produce paintings, step-by-step, based on photographic reference of a variety of landscape situations and famous artworks, culminating in a final personal piece that draws on what they have learned.

 Event Information